Skip to main content

 What happens if my harvested animal tests positive for CWD?

 If you received a “suspect” or “positive” test result, the Centers for Disease Control and Prevention recommends that you do not eat the meat.
-With a CWD suspect or positive test result, FWP authorizes the disposal of the meat, and asks that you ensure all carcass waste (meat, bones, trimmings, hide, etc) is disposed of in a landfill.
+With a CWD suspect or positive test result, FWP authorizes the disposal of the meat, and asks that you ensure all carcass waste (meat, bones, trimmings, hide, etc.) is disposed of in a landfill.
 If you have already sent your animal to a commercial processor or donated it to a foodbank, please contact the Wildlife Health Lab at: 406-577-7883, 406-577-7895, or 406-577-7881 so that we may follow up with the processor and/or recipient of the meat.
-If you choose not to consume the meat and wish to request a new license for this year or next year, please call your local FWP Regional Office or the Licensing Call Center (406-444-2950) to coordinate the next steps.
+If you choose not to consume the meat and wish to request a new license for this year or next year, please call your local FWP regional office or the Licensing Call Center (406-444-2950) to coordinate the next steps.
 You will have to properly dispose of all remaining parts in a landfill, and turn in any antlers associated with your harvest, if you request a replacement license.

 How can a hunter submit their own sample?

 Hunters in Montana can have their deer, elk, or moose tested for CWD with the help of FWP staff.
-FWP is paying for the testing of samples and CWD sampling is voluntary.
+FWP is paying for the testing of samples, and CWD sampling is voluntary.
 In Priority Surveillance Areas, sampling is strongly encouraged to help FWP gather additional data to inform management.

-Hunters can take the samples themselves, fill out the online hunter submission form, and mail them to our Wildlife Health Lab in Bozeman, or they can bring the animal (or head) to an FWP regional office or CWD Sampling Station to have FWP staff collect the samples during the general deer and elk rifle season.
+Hunters can collect the samples themselves, fill out the online hunter submission form, and mail them to our Wildlife Health Lab in Bozeman, or they can bring the animal (or head) to an FWP regional office or CWD Sampling Station to have FWP staff collect the samples during the general deer and elk rifle season.
 Hunters who visit a regional office should be prepared to experience wait times during busy hours.
 Check with your regional office for optimal times, but in general, regional offices will be able to take samples during normal business hours.
 Sampling locations and hours of operation will also be posted online.
 If you are looking for assistance with sampling your animal outside of the general deer and elk rifle season, please call ahead to your local regional office to schedule an appointment.

 How many days after harvest can I still have lymph nodes tested for CWD?